Deep Learning on a Data Diet: Finding Important Examples Early in Training: Implementation Details

 \subsection{Experimental details}

 \paragraph{Reporting results.} For every quantity we plot, we do 4 independent runs (independent model initialization and SGD noise) and report the mean and the 16th to 84th percentile of obtained accuracies for representing variability across runs.
 The mean is reported as lines and the variability is reported as shading in the plots.
+When evaluating scores, we train new randomly initialized models with different seeds from those used to calculate the scores.

 \paragraph{Calculating scores.} All scores (\eltoon, \grand and forgetting scores) are calculated by averaging the scores across 10 independent runs.

 \paragraph{Random label experiments.} For the random label experiments, at the beginning of training, we pick 10\% of the examples randomly and permute their labels (to keep overall label statistics fixed).
 The subsets are selected as follows: \begin{enumerate} \item score all examples and sort them in ascending order by score; \item drop the set of images with the smallest scores that make up a fraction of the dataset equal to the specified offset; \item keep the next set of images based on the given subset size; \item drop all the following images. \end{enumerate}